 About the researcher

-Gavin Bamford joined the Northern Bank in 1974 and later volunteered for service in the TA.
-Circumstances around that time saw him transfer into the part-time Ulster Defence Regiment (UDR) serving until 1985.
-Years later, Gavin decided that he would commence a project to research every one of the nearly 300 men named on the Bank Memorials, including his own father, who had been a manager at the Belfast Bank.
-Gavin’s website went ‘live’ in September 2011 and to date has had over 190,000 hits.
-The success of the Northern Bank War Memorials website led Gavin to undertake further research on the men of the Ulster Bank who served in WW2.
-Gavin’s retirement from the bank in 2013 led him to meet up with other like-minded researchers who were interested in the ‘Decade of Centenaries’ and ultimately serve as Treasurer of History Hub Ulster.
-Gavin was elected Chairman of History Hub Ulster in 2017.
-Gavin still lives in Northern Ireland.
+Gavin Bamford joined the Northern Bank in 1974 and later volunteered for service in the TA, transferring into the part-time Ulster Defence Regiment (UDR) serving until 1985.
+Gavin has researched every one of the nearly 300 men named on the Bank Memorials, including his own father, who had been a manager at the Belfast Bank.
+Gavin’s website was launched in September 2011 and he has undertaken further research on the men of the Ulster Bank who served in WW2.
+Gavin retired in 2013.
+He was elected Chairman of History Hub Ulster in 2017 and still lives in Northern Ireland.